konciergeMD/github-action-pycodestyle/README.md

 # pycodestyle-github-action
-A Github Action that runs pycodestyle check on a pull request and leaves a comment on your pull request.
+A Github Action that runs a [pycodestyle](https://pycodestyle.pycqa.org/en/latest/intro.html) check on a pull request and leaves a comment on your pull request.

 ## Example
-Add the following to `.github/workflows/pycodestyle.yml`.

-Note that the PRECOMMAND_MESSAGE variable is optional.
-If you set it, it will print before the code errors.
-For example, this is helpful if you want to print a message to refer the user to any tools you have for managing style errors.
+Create `.github/workflows/pycodestyle.yml`:
 ```
 on: [pull_request]
 name: Python Style Check